 - Creepy Child: Not a standard portrayal, but Lilith in her child form is downright disturbing.

 - Could Have Avoided This Plot: If the guys had listened to Ruby like she said, they might have been able to save Dean.
-Though the fourth season's reveal of the truth of Ruby's loyalties, and the time and effort it took to build Sam up to barely strong enough to kill Lilith in the fourth season, casts this in doubt.

 - Demonic Possession: Multiple cases: Ruby is still possessing Blondie, Lilith is now possessing a different little girl, and her Mooks are possessing various members of the neighborhood as well as the police officer who pulls Sam and Dean over.

 - Dies Wide Open: Dean's eyes are still open after he's been killed by the hellhound and his soul taken to Hell.

 - Downer Ending: Instead of the guys killing Lilith to break Dean's contract, they get caught by Lilith and she sets a hellhound on Dean, killing him and dragging his soul to Hell as Sam is Forced to Watch.
 The last scene we're treated to is of Sam scooping up Dean's lifeless corpse, sobbing, as Dean is in Hell, screaming in terror for Sam to help him.